MichaelKentBurns/BibleModel/README.md

 As usual, if you click on the 'Code' tab label, you will see the directory listing of the code and other files.
 Below that you will find the formatted presentation of this README.md file.

 ## Object Model
 A big goal of this project is to demonstrate the software design techniques I learned in my 40 year career.

-The design model is illustrated in UML diagrams that are contained in markdown (*.md) in that folder.
+The design model is illustrated in UML diagrams that are contained in markdown (*.md) in a folder at the top level of the repository called ObjectModel.
 The top level design page is in ObjectModel.md.
 Click on that.
 Just above the large header 'ObjectModel.md' you will see three tabs labeled Preview, Code, and Blame.
 It should show the Preview pane.

 If you look in the 'Code' tab, you will see the "markdown" source code that produces the nice looking version.
 After reading the first two paragraphs, you will see a line above 'classDiagram'.
 That "```mermaid" tag is majic that cause the mermaid rendering to begin.
 Below that you will see a pretty readable description of the object class Bible, its attributes and operations.
 That is how this diagram is authored, its the UML diagram coding language if you will.